Phantom Girl: Post-Zero Hour

 In post-Zero Hour continuity, Tinya is the daughter of Winema Wazzo, the Bgztlian ambassador to the United Planets, and regularly chafes under her mother's overbearing nature.
 While helping her at a conference, which includes the official unveiling of the Legion of Super-Heroes, Tinya and Saturn Girl uncover a plot by R. J. Brande's former assistant Roderick Doyle to attack the establishment.
 After helping to stop him, Tinya and Triad are inducted into the team.

 When Tinya and Ultra Boy meet, the two are instantly smitten with each other.
 Their romance is rocky, initially complicated by Winema's interference.
 Tinya is then apparently killed by Daxamite White Triangle terrorists, who incinerate her with their heat vision.
 However, shortly afterward, she is revealed to have survived, albeit in a permanently intangible and invisible state, only being visible to Ultra Boy and Winema.
 Afterwards, she helps free Shrinking Violet and the Legion from the Emerald Eye's control until Violet panics and causes the Eye to send many of the Legionnaires, including Saturn Girl, Ultra Boy, and Apparition, back in time to the late 20th century.

 While stranded in the past, Apparition meets a psychic using a Bgztlian touchstone - a red stone that assists in Bgztlians' phasing.
 This encounter ends with her becoming visible to all and gaining the power to disrupt machinery and electronics by phasing through them.
 Shortly thereafter, Phase of L.E.G.I.O.N. arrives to retrieve her touchstone.
 She and Apparition are sucked into the realm within the touchstone and discover that they both identify as Tinya Wazzo.
 When the two make physical contact, they involuntarily merge and Apparition becomes the dominant personality in the resulting body.
 Through hypnotic regression, Apparition learns that her father was a Carggite and that she inherited his ability to triplicate.
 Winema was only aware that she had given birth to a single child; Tinya's father stole her other two bodies and sold them to the Luck Lords to pay off his gambling debts.
 The fate of Tinya's third self remains unknown.
 After being displaced in time, Apparition and Ultra Boy eventually reunite, marry, and have a son named Cub.

 2005 reboot

 In the "Threeboot", Tinya Wazzo is again called Phantom Girl.
 In this continuity, Bgztl exists in the same location as Earth, but is out of phase with it: the whole planet is in the "Buffer Zone" that the pre-Zero Hour Phantom Girl would phase into.
 Phantom Girl is the only Bgztlian who can shift between her home reality and Earth.
 When she phases, she is visible in both universes and often engages in conversations or activities in the two realities simultaneously.

 Phantom Girl develops a strong bond with Princess Projectra, helping her cope with the recent death of her parents.
 Despite this, Projectra beats Phantom Girl after suspecting her of treason.
-Timber Wolf rescues Phantom Girl, after which she is placed in reconstructive machinery to heal.
+Timber Wolf rescues Phantom Girl, who is placed in reconstructive machinery to heal.